LukasPoque/s3i_flutter/README.md

   - [x] Request a policy entry
   - [x] Modify a policy entry
   - [ ] Query the directory via thing search
+  - [ ] Find all things that belongs to a specific person

+- Config
   - [ ] Find the owner of a thing
-  - [ ] Find all things that belongs to a specific person
-  - [ ] Create/delete a new thing in the S³I (adds a basic thing entry to the directory and creates a client in the identity provider)
+  - [x] Create/delete a new thing in the S³I (adds a basic thing entry to the directory and creates a client in the identity provider)
+  - [ ] Update a thing in the identity provider
+  - [ ] Query a thing in the identity provider
+  - [x] Create/delete broker queues for the EventSystem
+  - [x] Create/delete a new broker queue (bound to the direct exchange)

 - Repository
   - [ ] Provide basic PUT/GET/DELETE request methods